gbmhunter/blog/content/pages/programming/microcontrollers/psoc/components/_index.md

 {{< figure src="/images/2013/03/using-psoc-vdac-component-to-inspect-code-execution.jpg" width="579px" caption="The oscilloscope on the PSoC VDAC component output allows you to inspect code execution.
 Each different voltage level corresponds to a different section of code.
-This was taken while running a complex FreeRTOS-based program." caption-position="bottom" >}}
+This was taken while running a complex FreeRTOS-based program."  >}}